gasconma1960/Kickstarter_Analysis/README.md

 # Overview of Project
 **The purpose of this Project**

-   Using all chart and tools that Excel has make easier to understand the complexity of this data, looking on the Pivotable we were able to create the charts that will help to undesrtand how this Project will be succesfull based on the Launch dates as well as the Goal set for
+   Using all charts and tools that Excel has make easier to understand the complexity of this data, looking on the Pivotable we were able to create the charts that will help to understand how this Project will be succesfull based on the Launch dates as well as the Goal set for

 # Analysis and Challenges